• Location: In Perissa village, about 400 meters from Santorini’s longest stretch of black sand beach.

-Meltemi Village Hotel – Charming, family-friendly hotel with a large swimming pool, a popular cocktail bar, and an adults-only luxury wing; all within a few minutes’ walk of Perissa Beach.
+Meltemi Village – Charming, family-friendly hotel with a large swimming pool, a popular cocktail bar, and an adults-only luxury wing; all within a few minutes’ walk of Perissa Beach.

-This family-run hotel offers three distinct experiences: an upscale-casual family section (the Village), a brand new adults-only luxury wing (the Excelsior), and a beachfront villa separate from the rest of the hotel.
+This family-run hotel offers three distinct experiences: an upscale-casual family section (the Village), an adults-only luxury wing (the Excelsior), and a beachfront villa separate from the rest of the hotel.
 Rooms and suites in the Village and Excelsior have the option of private, outdoor jacuzzis or pools and access to the palm-fringed swimming pool at the Village, while Excelsior guests have access to an additional, smaller pool.
 The Meltemi Cocktail Bar is one of the most popular in the area, serving fantastic cocktails and a Greek and international food menu; open late with karaoke at least twice a week.
 One of the first hotels to open in Perissa, Meltemi has a long history of exceptional service and true Greek hospitality.

-Meltemi Village Hotel – Location
+Meltemi Village – Location

-- Area: Meltemi Village is located about 400 meters from the ocean in small Perissa village, with several excellent restaurants and bars within a short walk of the hotel.
+Meltemi Village is located about 400 meters from the ocean in small Perissa village, with several excellent restaurants and bars within a short walk of the hotel.
 Perissa is on the northeastern edge of the longest stretch of black sand beach in Santorini, bordered by Mesa Vouno in the north which separates Perissa Beach from Kamari Beach.
 The hotel itself sits right on the main road into and out of the village, making it a great jumping-off point for exploring the island, especially the nearby beaches Perivolos and Kamari, the wine region, Fira’s nightlife, and 2 sets of ruins: the famous Prehistoric Village of Akrotiri as well as the lesser-visited Ancient Thera on top of Mesa Vouno.

-Meltemi Village Hotel – The Basics
+Meltemi Village – The Basics

 - Ages: A family-friendly property, Meltemi Village is open to guests of all ages.
 Guests tend to be couples between 35 and 55 years old, about 90% from the UK.
 Most families with children visit in July and August.